At Miller Vein

 Hospital and Medical Center in Dearborn, Michigan.
 As of January 2008, Dr. Miller was one of only two American Medical Association-registered phlebologists in Michigan.

 Born and raised in Metro Detroit, Jeffrey H. Miller, MD earned his

 bachelor of science degree at Michigan State University where he

 graduated with high honors.
 He then attended Wayne State University

 Medical School and received his medical degree with high distinction.
 He was one of only 15 students in a class of 250 to achieve honors in each year of medical school.
 He received his radiology training at

 William Beaumont Hospital where he served as a chief resident.
 He then

-did a fellowship in interventional radiology, which has been his
+did a fellowship in interventional radiology, and that has been his focus ever since.

 Dr. Miller has received many honors and awards throughout his training

 named him one of “Detroit’s Top